 - Required outside air volume flow for 2 people through the ventilation system = 60 m³ / h

 In this case, the iV-Office is designed with 30 m³/h per device, resulting in an outside air volume flow of 60 m³/h with 2 devices in the room (one device pair).
 This means that there is no need for additional ventilation in the office – especially in the cold winter months.

 The workplace directive is met.
 No further action is necessary.

 In this case, the missing outside air volume flow can be reached through the windows.
-By fulfilling the requirements to 50%, the required number of boost ventilation can be halved.
-In the example of the 4-person office, this means: full ventilation every 2 hours.
+By fulfilling the requirements to 50%, the required number of forced ventilation can be halved.
+In the example of the 4-person office, this means: ventilate every 2 hours